Feedback widget for documentation

 You do the fixing.

-Every Monday, your team gets a report: top 3 themes this week, sentiment trend on key pages, recommended fixes ranked by impact.
-The kind of analysis a senior tech writer would do, except it doesn't take half a day.
+Run a report whenever you need one: top themes with mention counts, representative quotes, and recommended fixes.
+The kind of analysis a senior tech writer would do, except it takes seconds instead of half a day.

-312 new feedback entries · 8 themes · 4 priority fixes
+312 new feedback entries · 5 themes · 4 recommended fixes

 Sentiment